ConduitNetwork/docs/infrastructure/pxeboot/pxeboot.rst

 #.
 Save

-Once the mapping is added, and the target host is powered on, the {morpheus} PXE menu will load and PXE boot will start.
+Once the mapping is added, and the target host is powered on, the {conduit} PXE menu will load and PXE boot will start.

 Edit Mapping
 ^^^^^^^^^^^^